Coal and its importance in the past

 Why is lignite missing from the list?

-Lignite is a soft, brown sedimentary rock formed from peat.
-It is often classed as coal, in particular as brown coal, and is often burnt as coal today.
-However it is inferior in many respects to the UK's onshore seams of black coal: it burns at a lower temperature, has a higher moisture content and produces more smoke and fumes.
-In the mid-20th century, the UK's far superior black coal was readily available, so I doubt if there would have been any call for lignite.
-That is presumably why it is missing from the above list.
+However lignite is inferior in many respects to the UK's onshore seams of black coal.
+It burns at a lower temperature, has a higher moisture content and produces more smoke and fumes.
+Furthermore until the mid-20th century, the UK's far superior black coal was readily available.
+So there would not have been much call for lignite.

 The beginning of the end for coal as a fuel